andrasq/node-restiq/Readme.md

 restiq
 ======

-Smaller, lighter, faster framework for REST API's, in the spirit of [restify].
+Smaller, lighter, faster framework for REST APIs.

 Lean and fast for low-latency micro-services where overhead is important.
-Depending on the app, can serve 20k requests / second or more, and 18k / sec for more complex apps.
+Depending on the app, can serve 20k requests / second or more.

-The basics are working -- route mapping, route decoding, pre-, post- and per-route middleware stacks.
+There are not a lot of frills, but provides route mapping, route decoding, pre-, post- and per-route middleware stacks.
 Errors are caught and converted into HTTP 500 responses.
 Unmapped routes return 405 errors.
 The calls themselves can return any HTTP status code.

-There are not a lot of frills yet, but I was able to swap out restify in a fairly complex app and have all its unit tests pass.
-The app runs 40-50% more calls per second on [restiq] than before.
+Optionally some `restify` compatibility.
+I was able to swap out restify in a fairly complex app and have all its unit tests pass, and the app runs 40-50% more calls per second on restiq than on restify.

     var restiq = require('restiq');
     var app = restiq.createServer();